johnsosoka/jscom-blog/website/_posts/blog/2025-11-29-masking-pii-from-llms-langchain-middleware.md

 `[PHONE:59c0b4a6]`

 We can see the middleware working!
-The request that actually fired across the wire to our 3rd party LLM Provider (OpenAI) had all sensitive information substituted for a unique ID prior to inference & then returned post-inference.
+The request that actually fired over the wire to our 3rd party LLM Provider (OpenAI) had all sensitive information substituted for a unique ID prior to inference & then returned post-inference.

 #### Validating Test #2